alonSadan/Distributed_Systems/Sarcasm_Analysis/README.md

 ## How it works

 The app is built of three main parts: _Local_, _Manager_, _Worker_.
-_Local_ creates the manager(if it doesn't already exists) and send it the input files, for processing.
+_Local_ creates the _manager_(if it doesn't already exists) and send it the input files, for processing.
 The Manager gets the inputs, creates processing tasks and delegates them to the workers.
-The workers are created by the manager according to the input number `n` and the number of messages the manager receives from _Local_.
+The workers are created by the manager according to the input number `n`.
+For every n input tasks a  worker is created.
 _Manager_ then gathers all the answers from the workers and creates a html summery file,
 which _Local_ will download.
 In the following part there will be a detailed explanation on each part of the application: